 Elements in clothing commonly exceed the safety standards set for the textile industry by the esteemed organizations, International Association for Research and Testing in the Field of Textile Ecology (Oeko-Tex) and Global Organic Textile Standard International Working Group (GOTSIWG).1

 High levels of lead were found primarily in cotton textiles made in Egypt.1 Lead accumulates in the body and is especially toxic to the brain.14 It leads to a decreased ability to cope with minor stressors, and has also been shown to increase frailty in the elderly, along with age related diseases, such as cardiovascular disease, kidney disease, and osteoporosis.14

-China, India, and Egypt seem to be the worst culprits with regards to polluted clothing, consistently showing higher metalic concentration levels in the study.1
+China, India, and Egypt seem to be the worst culprits with regards to polluted clothing, consistently showing higher metallic concentration levels in the aforementioned study.1

-In the same study, creme coloured clothing contained relatively fewer metal contaminants, with the exception of creme coloured nylons, which had high levels of aluminum.1
+In the same study, cream coloured clothing contained relatively fewer metal contaminants, with the exception of creme coloured nylons, which had high levels of aluminum.1

 These findings should be taken with a grain of salt.
 Since different manufacturers add different chemicals to their products, it can be difficult to predict the toxicity of clothing based solely on colour.
 In fact, the presence of graphics seems to be a more consistent predictor of certain chemicals.15